 International Film Festival Rotterdam (IFFR) offers a high quality line-up of carefully selected fiction and documentary feature films, short films and media art.
 The festival's focus is on recent work by talented new filmmakers.
 However, within the four sections the Festival presents, there is also room for retrospectives and themed programmes.
 IFFR actively supports new and adventurous filmmaking talent through its co-production market CineMart, its Hubert Bals Fund, Rotterdam Lab and other industry activities.

 The IFFR programme tackles issues of contemporary social relevance in uniquely exciting ways and shows a keen eye for cinematic innovation.
 We want to ensure these quality films reach an audience as wide and diverse as possible.
 We achieve this through several means: by organising our annual festival and events throughout the year and via our online strategy that allows for screening opportunities.

 We’re more than a film festival.
 We also offer year-round guidance and support to all film professionals through our Hubert Bals Fund (HBF), our annual co-production market CineMart and the many forms of training offered in our Rotterdam Lab programme.
 All of these pillars make up IFFR Pro an important community for independent filmmakers and producers looking for finance, coaching, distribution, co-production partners and inspiration.

-Through our educational activities we familiarise young audiences with the vast spectrum of film, broadening their horizons, stimulating autonomous thinking and allowing them to see the world from the perspective of ‘the other’.
+Through our educational activities we familiarise young audiences with the vast spectrum of film, broadening their horizons and stimulating autonomous thinking.
 We organise a wide variety of events for young people of all ages and we provide year-round support to teachers incorporating film lessons into their curricula.